Free Consultation (210) 777-4878

 • Do not speak with insurance representatives or attorneys for other parties until you have consulted with an attorney.
 Anything you say to other people about your injuries and the accident may be used against you in your personal injury claim.

-• Contact a Austin car accident attorney, especially if you have suffered significant injuries and damages.
+• Contact an Austin car accident attorney, especially if you have suffered significant injuries and damages.
 Injured claimants who are represented by an attorney are typically more successful and secure greater compensation than those who represent themselves in car accident claims.

 How is Negligence Determined?